aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 Before the [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)
 call is made to DynamoDB :

-For each item in `RequestItems`
+For each table name in `RequestItems`

-If the `TableName` in the item does not refer to an [encrypted-table](#encrypted-table), the item MUST be unchanged.
+If the table name does not refer to an [encrypted-table](#encrypted-table), the list of operations MUST be unchanged.

 Otherwise,

-For each `WriteRequest` in the item, if there is a PutRequest :
+For each operation associated with the table name, if there is a PutRequest:

 The Item MUST be [writable](ddb-support.md#writable).